gitarte/CHEAT-SHEET/docker/jboss-eap-inside-container.md

 CMD    ["/opt/jboss-eap-7.0/bin/standalone.sh", "-b", "0.0.0.0", "-bmanagement", "0.0.0.0"]
 ```
 ### build.sh
+Run this script to do the job for you
 ```sh
 docker build -t bsk-jboss . && \
 docker run -d \